lmalmud/csf-2024/csf_assign02/README.txt

 Lucy Malmud
-lmalmud2

-I did not work with a partner on this assignment.
+Malcolm Krolick

+Lucy worked on draw_circle and draw_pixel.
+Malcolm worked on draw_tile and draw_sprite.

-There is nothing particularly to note about this implementation.
+There is nothing particularly special to note about this implementation.